-Students who wish to enroll in courses offered by Harvard’s professional schools or MIT should visit the Registrar's website for instructions.
-In addition to submitting an online petition, freshmen are also required to send a statement of interest by email to their Resident Dean.
+Students who wish to enroll in courses offered by Harvard’s professional schools or MIT may do so at my.harvard.edu and should visit the Registrar's website for instructions.
+In addition to submitting an online petition, first-year students are also required to send a statement of interest by email to their Resident Dean.
 The statement should explain why the student wants to cross-register, how the course fits into the student's curricular plans, and why no other courses within the Faculty of Arts and Sciences will meet those needs.
-The Harvard Business School does not ordinarily allow undergraduates to cross-register in its courses.

 In order to cross-register, a student’s immediately previous academic record ordinarily must be satisfactory.
 Exceptions must be approved by the Resident Dean (see Harvard Summer School for information on registration in the Harvard Summer School).